aiven/devportal/docs/tools/terraform/reference/cookbook/kafka-mirrormaker-recipe.rst

 ==========================================================

 From disaster recovery to isolating data for compliance reasons, businesses need to replicate data across their Apache Kafka® clusters, and Apache Kafka® MirrorMaker 2 is a perfect tool to do so.

 A single MirrorMaker 2 cluster can run multiple replication flows, and it has a mechanism for preventing replication cycles.
-This example sets up two Aiven for Apache Kafka clusters (a source and a target), a MirrorMaker 2 service, two service integrations between the Apache Kafka cluster and the MirrorMaker 2, and a replication flow for data to move from all the topics from the source cluster to the target cluster.
-The
+This example sets up:

+* two Aiven for Apache Kafka clusters (a source and a target)
+* an Aiven for Apache Kafka MirrorMaker 2 service
+* two service integrations between the Apache Kafka cluster and the MirrorMaker 2
+* a replication flow to move all the topics from the source cluster to the target cluster.

-`Aiven Terraform Provider <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_ is used to create all the required resources in a declarative style.
+The `Aiven Terraform Provider <https://registry.terraform.io/providers/aiven/aiven/latest/docs>`_ is used to create all the required resources in a declarative style.

-The following image shows a unidirectional flow with the Apache Kafka MirrorMaker 2 replicating all the topics from DC1 (source Kafka cluster) to DC2 (target Kafka cluster):
+The following image shows a unidirectional flow with the Apache Kafka MirrorMaker 2 replicating all the topics from ``DC1`` (source Kafka cluster) to ``DC2`` (target Kafka cluster):

 .. mermaid::